AeroTechLab/RobotSystem-Lite/README.md

 ### Request/Reply messages

 Messages requesting state changes or information about the robot are sent by clients occasionally and their arrival should be as guaranteed as possible.
 Therefore, these messages are transmitted to the server through **TCP** sockets, on port **50000**.
-Possible messages (and corresponding reply values) are listed in a [separate header]()
+Possible messages (and corresponding reply values) are listed in a [separate header](https://labdin.github.io/RobotSystem-Lite/shared__robot__control_8h.html)

 ### Joint/Axis update messages

 Messages transporting online update values for robot DoFs ([axes or joints](https://github.com/LabDin/Robot-Control-Interface#the-jointaxis-rationale)) control variables (measurements or setpoints) should arrive as quickly as possible, and there is no advantage in resending lost packets, as their validity is short in time.
-Thereby, these messages are exchanged with **RobotSystem-Lite** through lower-latency **UDP** sockets, on port **50001** for **axes** and **50002** for **joints**, in a [fixed format]().
+Thereby, these messages are exchanged with **RobotSystem-Lite** through lower-latency **UDP** sockets, on port **50001** for **axes** and **50002** for **joints**, in a [defined format](https://labdin.github.io/RobotSystem-Lite/shared__dof__variables_8h.html).

 ## Building

 On a terminal, get the [GitHub code repository](https://github.com/LabDin/RobotSystem-Lite) with:

-    $ git clone https://github.com/LabDin/RobotSystem-Lite [<my_repository_folder>]
+    $ git clone https://github.com/LabDin/RobotSystem-Lite [<my_system_folder>]

-Besides operating system's libraries, this system is dependent on [Bitiquinho's Robot Control Library](https://github.com/Bitiquinho/Robot-Control-Library) and [Bitiquinho's Platform Utils](https://github.com/Bitiquinho/Platform-Utils), that are automatically linked as a [git submodules](https://chrisjean.com/git-submodules-adding-using-removing-and-updating/)
+Besides operating system's libraries, this software is dependent on code from other projects ([Data I/O JSON](https://github.com/LabDin/Data-IO-JSON), [Data Logging](https://github.com/LabDin/Simple-Data-Logging), [Async IPC](https://github.com/LabDin/Simple-Async-IPC), [Kalman Filter](https://github.com/LabDin/Simple-Kalman-Filter), [Plugin Loader](https://github.com/LabDin/Plugin-Loader), [Robot Control Interface](https://github.com/LabDin/Robot-Control-Interface), [Signal I/O Interface](https://github.com/LabDin/Signal-IO-Interface), [Signal Processing](https://github.com/LabDin/Simple-Signal-Processing), [Multithreading](https://github.com/LabDin/Simple-Multithreading) and [Precise Timing](https://github.com/LabDin/Precise-Timing)), that are automatically linked as a [git submodules](https://chrisjean.com/git-submodules-adding-using-removing-and-updating/).
+Also, a library implementation of [BLAS/LAPACK API](https://en.wikipedia.org/wiki/LAPACK) is needed.

 To add those repositories to your sources, navigate to the root project folder and clone them with:

     $ cd <my_system_folder>
-    $ git submodule init
-    $ git submodule update
+    $ git submodule update --init

 With dependencies set, you can now build the system executables (**RobRehabControl** and **RobRehabServer**) to a separate build directory with [CMake](https://cmake.org/):